fluffynukeit/adaspark/README.md

 *You do not need to clone this repo to use it.*

-On the command line, run `nix shell github:fluffynukeit/adaspark` to build and/or activate a command line environment that includes gnat tools, asis tools, gpr, and SPARK.
+On the command line, run `nix develop github:fluffynukeit/adaspark` to build and/or activate a command line environment that includes gnat tools, asis tools, gpr, and SPARK.
 You can then use these tools with your own build or development scripts that are executed from the shell environment.
 Any other programs already installed on your system will still be